2:27am Sunday, 4 December BlueMountainsAustralia.com

 In 1992, Ronald Hooper and Maurice Cooper OAM, the current proprietor, joined forces to create Bygone Beautys.
 Maurice quickly matched Ronald’s collection to give equality to the partnership.

 The Treasured Teapot Museum reflects and preserves the diversity of Australian tea drinking culture.
-Everywhere you look you will see teapots, old and new, rare or common, English, Oriental (Asian), Australian, German, Russian, and from elsewhere in the World.
-Teapots are made in a range of materials and are all on display including china, silver, silver plate, pottery, fine porcelain, cast iron, Bakelite, decoupage and textiles.
+Everywhere you look you will see teapots, old and new, rare or collectable from Australia, America, Asia, Africa and Europe.
+Teapots are made in a range of materials and are all on display including china, silver, silver plate, pottery, fine porcelain, cast iron, bakelite, decoupage and textiles.

 Bygone Beautys is often referred to as an emporium or “Aladdin’s Cave” as it is stocked floor to ceiling with antiques and collectables, jewellery and unique contemporary gifts and cards.
 Waiting to be discovered is that perfect gift for a friend or family member.

 Between February 2014 and August 2015, Bygone Beautys undertook major extensions and renovations including a new museum space featuring more than 5,500 teapots (some debuting publically for the first time), function room, formal tearoom and retail area specialising in all things tea-related.
 The revamp has been steeped to perfection and is now ready to savour.

 Devonshire Tea is our specialty and makes for an ideal morning or afternoon tea.
 Enjoy two homemade scones with freshly whipped cream and strawberry jam, served with your choice of house tea or coffee.

 Traditional High Tea